Surue/NekoEngine/README.md

 Their is 4 quad each with a given friction (0, 0.33, 0.66, 1) falling on a box collider with a friction of 0.
 You can change the friction of each platforms and their rotation.
 You can also reset the simulation.

+### 06 Torque
+In this simulation there is falling pentagon that collide with randomly placed platforms.

 ## Update the repo
 To update the repos you must add an upstream with this repos https://github.com/Surue/NekoEngine
 ```$git add remote upstream https://github.com/Surue/NekoEngine.git``` (this must be done only once)